welcome to the mayan ruins website .

 DISCRIPTION

-Caracol (snail in Spanish) is an archaeological zone located in the western part of Belize.
-Its original Maya name has been identified as Oxhuitza, Place of Three Hills, and was one of the great city/states during the Classic Period (200-900 A.D).
-It covered an area of 55 sq miles/143 sq kms including its outlying regions, and had a population upwards of around 140,000.
-The central core area is about 1 sq mile/3 sq kms, with a radius expanding out 6 miles/10 kms.
-Caracol, along with Calakmul and Tikal, was instrumental in forging the destinies of each other and of the numerous smaller cities within the Peten region during the Classic Period.
+Caracol (snail in Spanish) is an archaeological zone located in the western part of Belize within the Chiquibul Forestry Reserve.
+Its original Maya name has been identified as Ox witza’ or Place of Three Hills/Stones, and was an important city-state during the Classic Period (200-900 CE).
+It covered an area of about 55 sq miles/143 sq kms including its outlying regions, and had a combined population of around 140,000.
+The central core area is nearly 1 sq mile/3 sq kms, with a radius expanding out 6 miles/10 kms.
+Caracol, along with Calakmul and Tikal, was instrumental in forging the destinies of not only each other, but throughout the Peten region during the Classic Period.

 The site was strategically situated on the trade routes between the Maya Southern Lowlands and the Caribbean.
-Over 37 miles/60 kms of sacbeob (white stone roads) have been discovered within and leading out of the site.
-There have been over 56 stelae, altars and ballcourt markers recovered, many with readable glyphic information.
+Over 37 miles/60 kms of sacbeob (white stone roads) have been discovered within the extensive site.
+There have been more than 56 stelae, altars and ballcourt markers recovered, many with readable glyphic information.

 From Belize City take the Western Highway to Belmopan.
 Continue west to Georgeville.
 From there take the road south to the village of Augustine.
 A free forestry permit is obtained here to enter the preserve.
 Continue onward about an hours drive from Augustine to the site.

-SERVICES: Visitor center and bathrooms only, bring food and beverage
+SERVICES: Visitor center and bathrooms only, bring food, beverage, and insect spray

 ON-SITE MUSEUM: Yes